-Once a trans\ person determines their gender, that gender is how they identify for the rest of their life.
+Once a trans person determines their gender, that gender is how they identify forever.

 Gender identity is a lifelong process and a very dynamic one at that.
 The way one person views their body, their identities, and the expectations of society, their family, and their community changes with time.
 Bodies change with age - not only at puberty, but throughout the lifetime.
 All these things affect the way each person will view their own gender identity, sexuality, and how they want to express their gender.
 Some people identify their gender one way for their whole life, and some people identify their gender differently every minute.